colder-is-better/qboxes/README.md

-  check-service	: try to connect to specified TCP port of one or more active VMs clone		: clone a template VM into one or more new VMs create	: create a new libvirt network or a new storage pool deactivate	: shutdown active VMs define	: define one or more new VMs getmac	: reveal MAC addresses list		: return all available VMs, libvirt networks, pools, or volumes ping		: send ICMP packets to active VMs reboot	: restart active VMs
+  check-service	: try to connect to specified TCP port of one or more active VMs clone		: clone a template VM into one or more new VMs create	: create a new libvirt network or a new storage pool deactivate	: gracefully shutdown active VMs define	: define one or more new VMs getmac	: reveal MAC addresses list		: return all available VMs, libvirt networks, pools, or volumes ping		: send ICMP packets to active VMs reboot	: gracefully restart active VMs unplug	: force-power-off active VMs

   help		: display this summary of commands